proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_101.md

 Bold: Indicates a new term, an important word, or words that you see onscreen.
 For example, words in menus or dialog boxes appear in the text like this.
 Here is an example: "In DartPad, make sure Null Safety is disabled"

-(Infobox): Warnings or important notes appear like this.
+> Warnings or important notes appear like this.
+{is-info}

-(ProTip): Tips and tricks appear like this.
+> Tips and tricks appear like this.
+{is-success}

 # Sections